celery/celery/docs/userguide/optimizing.rst

 of concurrency slots[*]_ (processes/threads/green-threads).

-If you have many tasks with a long duration you want the multiplier value to be 1, which means it'll only reserve one task per worker process at a time.
+If you have many tasks with a long duration you want the multiplier value to be *one*: meaning it'll only reserve one task per worker process at a time.

 However -- If you have many short-running tasks, and throughput/round trip